Chihuahua: Dog Breed Profile and Information

 It’s important to know that the breed can be affected by some hereditary health issues, and some of them include the following;

-• Hypoglycemia: Chihuahua puppies can be affected by low blood sugar, and they may require sugar supplements.
+• Hypoglycemia: Chihuahua puppies can be affected by low blood sugar and may require sugar supplements.

-• Collapsing Trachea: This is a condition that is common with a small dog, and it happens when there is a restriction in the windpipe.
+• Collapsing Trachea: This condition is common with a small dog and happens when there is a restriction in the windpipe.
 Owners should be aware that their dog has the condition if they cough when pressure is placed on the trachea.
 You should meet with your veterinarian immediately.

-• Patellar Luxation: This occurs when your dog has a dislocated kneecap, and this can be very painful.
-Your dog may have its foot held up, but the kneecap may snap back in when the muscles are relaxed.
+• Patellar Luxation: occurs when your dog has a dislocated kneecap, which can be very painful.
+Your dog may have its foot held up, but the kneecap may snap back when the muscles relax.

 • Hydrocephalus: This is common in puppies as they display signs of an unusually large head.
-This is caused when fluid is accumulated in the head.
+This is caused when fluid accumulates in the head.

 Diet and Nutrition

-Because of their tiny size, the breed requires only 1/4 – 1/2 cup of quality dry food every day.
+Because of their tiny size, the breed requires only 1/4 – 1/2 cup of dry food daily.
 Owners would have to monitor their dog’s weight.

-This is mainly because the chihuahuas’ lifespan can become shorter when they get overweight or obese.
+This is mainly because the lifespan of chihuahuas can be shortened when they become overweight or obese.

-Consult with a vet about a suitable diet if your dog has a health condition that requires special attention.
+Consult a vet about a suitable diet if your dog has a health condition requiring special attention.

 Pros